 This randomized phase II trial studies how well levonorgestrel-releasing intrauterine system works when given alone or with everolimus in treating patients with atypical hyperplasia (a pre-cancerous growth of the lining of the uterus) or stage IA grade 1 endometrial cancer.
 The levonorgestrel-releasing intrauterine system is designed to prevent pregnancy by releasing a hormone called levonorgestrel, which is a type of progesterone.
 Progesterone is a common type of hormone that is used to prevent pregnancy and may prevent or slow tumor cell growth.
 Everolimus may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
 It is not yet known whether the levonorgestrel-releasing intrauterine system works better with or without everolimus in treating patients with atypical hyperplasia or stage IA grade 1 endometrial cancer.

-- Prior progesterone treatment for either diagnosis is ALLOWED
+- Prior progesterone treatment is ALLOWED

 - Ability to comply with endometrial biopsies every 3 months